Agriculture in Bolivia: Coca

 Bolivia's most lucrative crop and economic activity in the 1980s was coca, whose leaves are notoriously processed clandestinely into cocaine.
-The country was the second largest grower of coca in the world, supplying approximately 15 percent of the United States cocaine market in the late 1980s.
+The country was the second largest grower of coca in the world, supplying about 15% of the United States cocaine market in the late 1980s.
 Analysts believed that exports of coca paste or cocaine generated from US$600 million to US$1 billion annually in the 1980s, depending on prices and output.
 Based on these estimates, coca-related exports equaled or surpassed the country's legal exports.

 Coca has been grown in Bolivia for centuries.
 The coca plant, a tea-like shrub, was cultivated mostly by small farmers in the Chapare and Yungas regions.
-About 65 percent of all Bolivian coca was grown in the Chapare region of Cochabamba Department; other significant coca-growing areas consisted of the Yungas of La Paz Department and various areas of Santa Cruz and the Tarija Department.
+About 65% of all Bolivian coca was grown in the Chapare region of Cochabamba Department; other significant coca-growing areas consisted of the Yungas of La Paz Department and various areas of Santa Cruz and the Tarija Department.

 Bolivian farmers rushed to grow coca in the 1980s as its price climbed and the economy collapsed.
 Soaring unemployment also contributed to the boom.
 In addition, farmers turned to coca for its quick economic return, its light weight, its yield of four crops a year, and the abundance of United States dollars available in the trade, a valuable resource in a hyperinflated economy.
 The Bolivian government estimated that coca production had expanded from 1.63 million kilograms of leaves covering 4,100 hectares in 1977 to a minimum of 45 million kilograms over an area of at least 48,000 hectares in 1987.
 The number of growers expanded from 7,600 to at least 40,000 over the same period.
 Besides growers, the coca networks employed numerous Bolivians, including carriers (zepeadores), manufacturers of coca paste and cocaine, security personnel, and a wide range of more nefarious positions.
 The unparalleled revenues made the risk worthwhile for many.